Corps study to determine local locks and dams' fate, but questions abound

 The Corps wants to hear from parties that are interested in taking ownership of some or all of the federal properties, but their assessment will not consider the environmental and social impacts of the ideas being proposed.

 Dozens of meeting participants asked questions about dam removal.
 Some were inspired by the idea and others feared it would change the river too much.

 Others asked questions about the continued use of dams for hydropower and how disposal might impact rowing and other recreational boating in the Mississippi River Gorge.

 Regardless of differences in opinion or perspectives there seemed to be a broadly shared concern that a decision could be made to dispose of the infrastructure without fully understanding if dam removal and restoration of the riverbed is feasible and what the costs and benefits of such action might be.

 When attendees asked if Congress could change the scope of the study to include dam removal and other alternatives, Corps staff said that in that case they would have to restart the disposition study process from the beginning.

 A complete summary of answers to the questions asked at the meetings is available on the project webpage.

 In addition to taking input at the meetings, written comments on the scope of the study were accepted through August 21.
 (FMR's comments are available here.)

 Next year, the Corps will release a draft report of their findings in an Environmental Assessment and take additional public comments before finalizing the study and their recommendation to Congress by the end of 2019.

 FMR is following the study and the future of our local locks and dams closely.
-Learn more about our position on the potential for local dam removal in our position statement, and look to future Mississippi Messages for updates.
+Learn more about our position on the potential for local dam removal in our position statement, and look to our blog or future Mississippi Messages for updates.